 Bio of the Band

-The band released four albums of their music, including "Highway Fun" on the Ann Arbor-based Schoolkids Records, in addition to "Lunar Glee Club", "Moonburn", and "Live at the Ark."
-One song from the band's performance at the Michigan Union was featured on the compilation album called "Cruisin' Ann Arbor II".
+The band has released five albums of their music, including the new "Convergence" on Summit Records, "Highway Fun" on Schoolkids Records, and three self-released recordings: "Lunar Glee Club", "Moonburn", and "Live at the Ark."

-The band's live performance of "Heart of Congatar" at WGVU's Jazz Night in Grand Rapids, Michigan, was included on the compilation CD, "The Best of WGVU Jazz Night" in 1996.
+The band's live performance at the Michigan Union was featured on the compilation album, "Cruisin' Ann Arbor II".
+And the band's live performance at WGVU's Jazz Night in Grand Rapids, Michigan was included on the compilation album, "The Best of WGVU Jazz Night".